 Estimating with Use Case Points is widely described technique and purpose of this not is to prepare simple summary aka. cheat sheet for using it.
-If you are not familiar with technique please read additional sources.
+If you are not familiar with the technique please read additional sources.

 Unadjusted Use Case Weight

 First of all, write down all use cases.
 Afterward, count transactions inside them and based on that assign them to correct group.

 - Simple use case with 3 or fewer transactions weight 5 points.

 - Average use case with 4 to 7 transactions weight 10 points.

 - Simple use case with 7 or more transactions weight 15 points.

 UUCW is summary of all points from all use cases.

 We need to count all the actors in our system.
 We assign them one by one to correct group.